MaceChettiyadan/Y11Notes/Economics/5. Market Failure/PPT - Externalities.md

 - don't contradict yourself and make sure all information is correct
 - like 15 references
 - need gov regulation and tax, so both a market based approach and regulation/legislation

+unit 1 and 2 datas and a unit 2 extended response multiple choice is everything